jimvickery/funsnap/README.md

 ### Main page with all images.

 ![Alt text](sillysnap_p1.png?raw=true "Title")
-### Show page of a gallery posting wotj tje Most Viral Images in Right Column.
+### Show page of a gallery posting with the Most Viral Images in Right Column.

 ![Alt text](sillysnap_p2.png?raw=true "Title")